Cacti/documentation/Installing-Under-Windows.md

    is updated from time to time, so it's recommended that you update it periodically.

-## RRDTool Download and Installation Instructions
+## RRDtool Download and Installation Instructions

 1. TBD